 - Exercise their responsibilities to the community.

-In addition, a Sikh is supposed to wear an enumerated set of garments and objects at all times.
+In addition, a Sikh is always supposed to wear an enumerated set of garments and objects.

 Being a minority religion in an area of the World dominated by Hindus and Muslims has made the Sikhs the target of a fair amount of persecution.